 Join CrimsonEms

-Transfer applications for certified EMTs are now open!
-The deadline for the application is Friday, March 6th at 11:59pm.
+Transfer applications for certified EMTs are now closed.
+The deadline was Friday, March 6th at 11:59pm ET.
+Look out for the next round of applications next semester!

 Applications for the Spring 2026 class are now closed.
 The deadline was Saturday, November 15th at 11:59pm ET.
 Look out for the next round of applications next year!